-Chemical analysis tests were done on the raw and treated water on May 31, 2012.
+Chemical analysis tests were done on the raw and treated water on October 28, 2013.
 The treated water met all the G.C.D WQ maximum-acceptable concentrations for health-based parameters.

-EMERGENCY-COMPLIANCE ISSUES-2012
+EMERGENCY-COMPLIANCE ISSUES-2013

-• There were 22 water main breaks in 2012.
-This is a decrease of 21% over 2011.
-The main reason for the decrease is attributed to the mild winter temperatures in 2012.
+• There were 35 water main breaks in 2013.
+This is an increase of 25% over 2011 and 60% over 2012.
+The main reason for the increase is attributed to the colder winter temperatures versus those in 2012.